-The U.S. Government has taken actions in response to COVID-19 to increase progress payments in new and existing contracts and accelerate contract awards through increased use of Undefinitized Contracting Actions (UCAs) to provide cash flow and liquidity for companies in the Defense Industrial Base, including large prime contractors like Lockheed Martin and smaller suppliers.
-We are also implementing multiple actions to help support certain suppliers affected by COVID-19, including accelerating payments of over \$150 million to our small and medium-sized supply chain partners, and paying the first \$50 million of an additional \$450 million in accelerated payments to our global supply base as a result of the actions taken by the Defense Department in changing the progress payment policy.
-As described in Item 1A, Risk Factors of our Annual Report on Form 10-K, we rely on other companies to provide materials, major components and products, and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
-An extended period of global supply chain disruption caused by the response to COVID-19 could impact our ability to perform on our contracts.
-To date, we have identified a number of suppliers that have potential delivery impacts due to COVID-19 and, if we are not able to implement alternatives or other mitigations, deliveries and other milestones on affected programs could be adversely impacted.
-However, our ability to mitigate or recover from delays may also be reduced as a result of COVID-19.
+The U.S. Government has taken actions in response to COVID-19 to increase the progress payment rates in new and existing contracts and accelerate contract awards to provide cash flow and liquidity for companies in the Defense Industrial Base, including large prime contractors like Lockheed Martin and smaller suppliers.
+We continue to proactively monitor our supply chain and have implemented multiple actions to help mitigate the effects of COVID-19, including accelerating payments to suppliers within our global supply base as a result of the actions taken by the DoD in changing the progress payment policy.
+We plan to continue to accelerate payments to the supply chain for the remainder of the year in order to mitigate COVID-19 risks, prioritizing impacted suppliers and small businesses.
+As described in Item 1A, Risk Factors of our Annual Report on Form 10-K, we rely on other companies and the U.S. Government to provide materials, major components and products, and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
+Many of these suppliers also supply parts for commercial aviation businesses which have been more significantly impacted by the pandemic due to the impacts on these markets.
+Global supply chain disruption caused by the response to COVID-19 could impact our ability to perform on our contracts.
+We have identified a number of suppliers that have had potential delivery impacts due to COVID-19 and are working to manage those impacts.
+However, if we are not able to implement alternatives or other mitigations, deliveries and other milestones on affected programs could be adversely impacted.

 Delays in inspection, acceptance and payment by our customers, many of whom are teleworking, could also affect our sales and cash flows.
 This is particularly an issue with respect to classified work that is unable to be done remotely.
 Limitations on government operations can also impact regulatory approvals such as export licenses that are needed for international sales and deliveries.
 In addition, we could experience delays in new program starts or awards of future work as well as the uncertain impact of contract modifications to respond to the national emergency.
 Current limitations on travel to customers could impact international orders.
-Government funding priorities may change as a result of the costs of COVID-19.
-If significant portions of our workforce are unable to work effectively, including because of illness, quarantines, absenteeism, government actions, facility closures, travel restrictions or other restrictions in connection with the COVID-19 pandemic, our operations will be impacted.
-We may be unable to perform fully on our contracts and our costs may increase as a result of the COVID-19 outbreak.
-These cost increases, including costs for employees whose jobs cannot be performed remotely, may not be fully recoverable under our contracts, particularly fixed-price contracts, or adequately covered by insurance.
-The impact of COVID-19 could worsen if there is an extended duration of any COVID-19 outbreak or a resurgence of COVID-19 infection in affected regions after they have begun to experience improvement.
+We have been granted some travel exemptions to allow us to continue certain activities but we have no assurance that they will continue or additional restrictions will not be imposed.
+If significant portions of our workforce are unable to work effectively, including because of illness, quarantines, absenteeism, government actions, facility closures, travel restrictions or other restrictions due to COVID-19, our operations will be impacted.
+Additionally, we have not previously experienced such a significant portion of our workforce working remotely for a prolonged period, so its effects on our long-term operations are unknown.
+The impact of COVID-19 could worsen depending on the duration and spread of the COVID-19 outbreak or resurgences of COVID-19 infection in affected regions after they have begun to experience improvement.